Boston Bruins: The new millennium (2000–2015)

 Prior to the start of the 2009–10 season, Kessel was traded to the Toronto Maple Leafs in exchange for a 2010 and 2011 first round draft pick along with a 2010 second round draft pick.
 On January 1, 2010, the Bruins won the 2010 Winter Classic over the Philadelphia Flyers in a 2–1 overtime decision at Fenway Park, thus becoming the first home team to win an outdoor classic game.
 In the playoffs, they faced off against the Buffalo Sabres in the conference quarterfinals and emerged victorious in six games.
 In the conference semifinals, they gained a 3–0 series lead over the Philadelphia Flyers.
 However, they lost the next three games and were forced into game seven.
-They had a 3–0 lead in the game, but the Flyers came back in the game to defeat the Bruins for Boston to become the third team in NHL history to give up a 3–0 series lead.
+They had a 3–0 lead in the game, but the Flyers came back in the game to defeat the Bruins; Boston to become the third team in NHL history to give up a 3–0 series lead.

 Milan Lucic with the Stanley Cup after the Bruins defeated the Vancouver Canucks in game seven of the 2011 Stanley Cup Final.

-Due to the Kessel trade and Toronto's poor performance in the 2009–10 season, the Bruins were able to use Toronto's pick at select second overall in the 2010 NHL entry draft.
+Due to the Kessel trade and Toronto's poor performance in the 2009–10 season, the Bruins were able to use Toronto's pick and select second overall in the 2010 NHL entry draft.
 They used the pick to select Tyler Seguin.
 In the 2011 Stanley Cup playoffs, the Bruins eliminated the Montreal Canadiens in seven games in the conference quarterfinals.
 On May 6, the Bruins swept the Philadelphia Flyers in four games to advance to the conference finals for the first time since 1992.
 Boston then defeated the Tampa Bay Lightning in seven games and advanced to the Stanley Cup Final for the first time since to face the Vancouver Canucks.
-In the Final, the home team won each game with Boston dominating their home games against the Canucks, until game seven which they won in Vancouver 4–0 to win their sixth Stanley Cup.
+In the Final, the home team won each game, with Boston dominating their home games against the Canucks, until game seven, which they won in Vancouver 4–0 to win their sixth Stanley Cup.
 Tim Thomas won the Conn Smythe Trophy as MVP of the playoffs setting an NHL record with 798 saves made across the playoffs.
-Thomas also led the league in save percentage with .938, eclipsing Dominik Hasek's record of .937, which earned him his second Vezina Trophy.
+Thomas also led the league in save percentage with .938, eclipsing Dominik Hašek's record of .937, which earned him his second Vezina Trophy.